InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/basic/how-to-vote-with-taav.md

 ## Including Votes in Transactions

 - To pay transaction fees with System Token and vote, refer to [How to Interact with System Token](./how-to-interact-with-system-token.md).
-For this tutorial, assume that System Token is generated from parachain-template-node.
+For this tutorial, assume that System Token is generated from **Parachain Template Node**.

 - Go to the [InfraBlockchain Explorer](https://portal.infrablockspace.net/#/explorer).

 - In this explorer, you can include votes in any transaction.
-For this tutorial, let's assume a scenario where a `balance-transfer` transaction is sent from `parachain-template-node`.
+For this tutorial, let's assume a scenario where a `balance-transfer` transaction is sent from **Parachain Template Node**.

 - Navigate to the **Developer** section and enter **Extrinsics** tab.
 Select `balances` and then `transfer`.
 Fill in the required values for the transaction and click on **Submit** Transaction.